hamoodahalabed/spring-boot-angular-crud/README.md

 # Spring Boot Angular CRUD Application

-This repository contains a CRUD (Create, Read, Update, Delete) application built using Spring Boot for the backend and Angular for the frontend.
+This repository contains a CRUD (Create, Read, Update, Delete with undo option) application built using Spring Boot for the backend and Angular for the frontend.
 The application allows users to perform CRUD operations on [employees, departments, projects].

 ## Technologies Used